sinara-hw/Sayma_Metlino_Documentation/wiki_utca.rst

 Introduction to Micro TCA
 =========================

-MicroTCA (uTCA) is Sinara's preferred form-factor for hardware with high-speed data converters requiring deterministic phase control, such as the Sayma 2.4 GSPS smart arbitrary waveform generator (SAWG).

 uTCA is a modular, open standard originally developed by the telecommunications industry.
 It allows a single rack master -- the Micro TCA Carrier Hub (MCH) -- to control multiple slave boards, known as